AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/2019-08-10-my-9-favorite-video-games-of-all-time.md

 Plus, it brought us the classic "Arrow in the Knee" meme, so we really do have a lot to thank it for.

 <figure>
-    {% include posts/picture.html img="arrow-knee" format="JPG" alt="A Dawnstar Guard saying the infamous 'Arrow in the Knee' quote." %}
+    {% include posts/picture.html img="arrow-knee" alt="A Dawnstar Guard saying the infamous 'Arrow in the Knee' quote." %}
     <figcaption>Image credits: <a href="https://www.youtube.com/watch?v=vncIBREXCwU">Asna00</a></figcaption>
 </figure>